amkim3/f22proj/README.md

-# Spring21_cs300_project
+# Fall22\_cs300\_project

-Distributed Softball Statistics Tracker
 You will complete a multithreaded two process system that communicates via System V message queues.
-The system goal is to collect game time statistics, calculate player statistics that include previous results in a file and print out game performance include a comparison of the overall and game batting average.
+The system goal is that meeting requests received by the **request\_mtgs** program are sent to the java program **CalendarManager** via the System 5 queue.
+The **CalendarManager** loads each employee's calendars at the start of the program, updates calendars with meetings that can be accommodated, sends back conflict/added responses to **request\_mtgs** program and backs up each employee's calendar when the program exits.

 Git Repository for project files

 ## All commands and code have been tested on cs-operatingsystems01.ua.edu

+`make` should make all files.  mvn package will build the java files

 - Set up JAVA_HOME environment variable